 This year, why not take a page from your own lesson plan and wrap up those gifts with easy artwork that you create yourself?
-Here are some suggestions for making quick work of gift wrapping:
+Here are some suggestions for making quick and clever work of holiday gift wrapping.

-Stock up on small jingle bells in holiday colors and tie several onto your wrapped packages to create a joyful noise.
+Stock up on small jingle bells and tie several onto your wrapped packages to create a joyful noise.
 The gifts will be received with squeals of delight!

-Make Bubble Wrap Art and call it a wrap for unusually-shaped or breakable gifts.
-We love this idea because it makes such simple work out of wrapping.
+Make Bubble Wrap Art and call it a wrap for unusually-shaped and breakable gifts.
+We love this idea because it makes such simple work out of holiday gift wrapping.
 There’s no need for bows!
-Spray bright color on the bubble wrap and let it dry completely; then just cut it to the size you need when you’re ready to wrap.
+Spray bright colors on the bubble wrap and let it dry completely, then cut it to the size you need when you’re ready to wrap.

 Simple and Rustic

-Cover a plain piece of paper with words or create a word cloud; then reproduce the graphic on colored copy paper for unique wrapping paper.
-Use trendy neon colors or stick with pastels; just make sure your words are large enough and dark enough to be read clearly!
-Top it with contrasting ribbon.
+Create a word cloud using an online word cloud generator, then print it on colored copy paper for unique holiday gift wrapping paper.
+You can use trendy neon colors or stick with pastels, but make sure your words are large enough and dark enough to be read clearly!
+Top it with contrasting ribbons.

-Take inspiration from the world around you.
+Still stumped?
+Take inspiration from the world around you!
 Collect small twigs from the yard or purchase cinnamon and spice-scented pine cones to adorn your packages.
-Collect canning jars and covers and fill them with hard candies, jelly beans or spiced tea mix.
+Collect canning jars and covers and fill them with hard candies, jelly beans, or spiced tea mix.
 Who needs wrapping when the gift itself is such a treat?

 Do you have a clever holiday gift wrapping idea?
 Tell us in the comments!